 Take the next step in your career and prepare yourself to be a leader in today’s rapidly changing digital landscape with DeGroote’s EMBA in Digital Transformation.

-On May 9, we will welcome professor and economist Glenn Hubbard, Dean of Columbia Business School for our annual DeGroote Insight Lecture.
-Dean Hubbard is former Deputy Assistant Secretary at the U.S. Department of the Treasury and served the Executive Office of the President of the United States as Chairman of the Council of Economic Advisers.
+On May 9, we will welcome Glenn Hubbard, Dean and Russell L. Carson Professor of Finance and Economics of Columbia Business School, for our annual DeGroote Insight Lecture.
+Dean Hubbard is the former Deputy Assistant Secretary at the U.S. Department of the Treasury and served the Executive Office of the President of the United States as Chairman of the Council of Economic Advisers.

 Dean Hubbard will share his perspective on the current state of the American economy and the policy decisions of the new administration.
 He will also discuss the implications of these themes for the global economic order.
 A question and answer session will be facilitated after the lecture by Sherry Cooper, TMX Industry Professor at the DeGroote School of Business, and Chief Economist of Dominion Lending Centres.

-This DeGroote Insight Lecture is graciously supported with a philanthropic gift from Adam Felesky, Chairman of First Marketplace Group.
+This DeGroote Insight Lecture is graciously supported with a philanthropic gift from Adam Felesky, President of Portag3 Ventures.

 |When:||May 9, 2017|